Our Timeline For Stress-Free Planning

 If you’re ready to announce your engagement to friends and family, take a moment to enjoy sharing the joyful news.
 There’s no need to rush into planning without first enjoying being engaged!

 Many couples choose to host an engagement party.
 Consider if this is something you’d like to do.
 There’s no pressure to throw a huge celebration if it’s not your style – do what makes you happy.
+You may decide you’d rather focus your energy, time and money planning the wedding itself and have a casual gathering to celebrate your engagement.

 Download our timeline for stress-free planning